 All goats do, however, need to have access to good quality hay.
 Whether that be at all times or just a few times a day.
 Goats love hay and will consume quite a bit every single day.

-Since hay is not cheap, it is important to find a hay feeder that will cut down on waste.
-Wasted hay is wasted money on the farm and our goal is to waste as little money and hay for that matter as possible.
+Since hay is not cheap, it is important to find a hay feeder that will cut down on that waste.
+Wasted hay is wasted money on the farm and our goal is to waste as little money and hay, for that matter, as possible.

 Even though there are many more options out there, this is my list of feeders that I have used and tried over the last 10 years of goat raising.

 Goat Hay Feeders – My Top Hay Feeder Options for Goats

 I purchased this metal hay feeder to use in our buck’s outside summer pens.
 This is by far the best option I have found for my rowdy group of bucks.
 It is sturdy enough to stand up to their strength and will stay put even with their roughhousing.